metasong/ScreenSaver/README.md

     ![Screenshot](screenshot.png)

   * Select `Install` if you want it to be added to your list of Windows screensavers.
 The Windows `Screen Saver Settings` window will pop up with this screensaver selected.
+  * when screen saver is shown, press 'C' to show configuration dialog

 ## Dependencies